Qualities of a Good Church Leader

 A recent convert therefore cannot be spiritually equipped or mature to fulfill or deal with leadership challenges.
 Also, for a recent convert, the taste of power and authority over others may corrupt the mind or influence negatively.

-11. A Church Leader Must Teach Sound Doctrine Rebuke Those Who Contradict It.
-(Titus 1:9)
+11. A Church Leader Must Teach Sound Doctrine & Rebuke Those Who Contradict It (Titus 1:9)

 12. A Church Leader Must Have a Good Testimony and Well Thought Of (1 Timothy 3:7)

+Therefore we are warned not to follow hypocritical or deceptive church leaders as such people are spiritually abusive and dangerous to our relationship with God.
 Ultimately God is our Leader and what God says in His word is more important than any earthly leader.